 Aside from ring games and MTTs, Global Poker also gives you access to classic single-table tournaments for both NLHE and PLO.

 NLHE S&Gs are available in both six-max and nine-max formats, and some support up to 27 players.
 Ticket prices start at SC 0.5+SC 0.05 and go all the way up to SC 200+SC 18.
 Turbo and Hyper-Turbo games are also available, and tournaments with the lower ticket prices tend to start quickly.
 PLO S&Gs are always played in a six-max format.
 Ticket prices range from SC 1+SC 0.1 to SC 6+SC 0.6.
 Omaha S&Gs aren’t popular on Global Poker, so we recommend playing them exclusively during peak traffic hours.

 Global Poker offers the following generous welcome bonus – Get a $40 Gold Coin Package, including 200,000 Gold Coins for just $20, plus Bonus Free 40 Sweeps Coins!
 Plus get a $20 Gold Coin Package absolutely FREE once you verify your account!
 Furthermore, ongoing challenges and leaderboards allow the best performers to earn additional Sweeps Coins and other awards.

 Global Poker support

-Global Poker is an excellent alternative for US-based poker aficionados who would rather stay away from offshore sites, such as BetOnline or Bovada.
-The player pool is significantly bigger than in the case of local poker sites licensed in Nevada or New Jersey, which guarantees a better experience for mid- and high-stakes players.
-If you don’t mind the lack of welcome bonuses, and you’re fine with a browser-based client, you should definitely sign up and give Global Poker a try
+Global Poker is a great alternative for U.S.-based poker players who want work on their skills, have some fun, and hopefully Sweep in some extra cash prizes.
+The player pool is significantly larger than local poker sites licensed in Nevada or New Jersey, which guarantees a better experience for mid- and high-stakes players.
+It’s overall an easy and extremely fun experience.
+The browser-based client makes playing easy – including using a browser via mobile device.
+If the cards are calling and you’re craving a little action, sign up and give Global Poker a try.